Have you ever wondered, “What is a physician associate?”

 The regulation of Physician Associates (PAs) varies depending on the country in which they work.

-In the United States, PAs are regulated by state medical boards and must pass the Physician Assistant National Certifying Examination (PANCE) to be licensed to practice.
+In the United States, state medical boards regulate PAs, and must pass the Physician Assistant National Certifying Examination (PANCE) to be licensed to practice.
 In the United Kingdom, PAs are not yet regulated, but there have been ongoing efforts to establish a regulatory body for the profession.

 In the UK, a consultation was held in 2018 to explore the possibility of regulating PAs.
 The consultation received over 1,000 responses from stakeholders in the healthcare industry, and the majority of respondents were in favor of establishing a regulatory body for PAs.
 Following the consultation, the UK government expressed its support for regulating PAs, and work is underway to establish a regulatory framework for the profession.